canyanio/rating-integration/docs/index.md

 Canyan Rating is an open source real-time highly scalable rating system.

 The rating system is a critical component in any business, especially when real-time features are a strict requirement to ensure business continuity and congruence of transactions.
-Any compromise to availability, integrity, and authentication in the billing system makes a huge impact on the services provided.
+Any compromise to availability, integrity, and authentication regarding the rating system makes a huge impact on the services provided.

 Canyan aims to address these challenges with a cloud-native scalable solution, easily deployable and easily usable.
 It has been designed to work atomically ensuring the system status is always consistent, reproducible and coherent.
 Asynchronous processing of no real-time, consolidation events, prioritization, and time-boxed tasks provide the basics to ensure lightning-fast transaction processing without compromises.